lewagon/data-setup/WINDOWS.md

 </details>

 <details>
-  <summary>👉 If you receive an email from Google saying `Urgent: your billing account XXXXXX-XXXXXX-XXXXXX has been suspended` 👈</summary>
+  <summary>👉 If you receive an email from Google saying "Urgent: your billing account XXXXXX-XXXXXX-XXXXXX has been suspended" 👈</summary>

 This may happen especially in case you just setup a Revolut account.